ppy/osu-wiki/wiki/Gameplay/Score/ScoreV1/osu!mania/en.md

 The score is given in two parts, base score and bonus score, each contributing 50% of total score.

 - Base score is based on hit judgement.
-  - A rainbow 300 is worth a bit more than 300.
+  - A PERFECT is worth a bit more than a GREAT.
 - Bonus score is based on hit judgement and a floating bonus multiplier.
-  - The multiplier increases with a rainbow 300 or 300, while it decreases with a 200 or below.
+  - The multiplier increases with a PERFECT or GREAT, while it decreases with a GOOD or below.
-  - The better judgement, the more multiplier increase/less punishment.
+  - The better the judgement, the more the multiplier increases/less punishment.
-    - There's an upper limit for the multiplier.
+    - There is an upper limit for the multiplier.

 The score given by each note is calculated with the following formula: